There are various aspects of this case that GPLLC believes to be highly unusual, if not unprecedented.

 From GPLLC's perspective, the transfer of GPLLC's loan to FH's special asset group represented the ultimate indication of FH's bad faith.

 FH's avowed reason for transferring the loan to SAG was concern about GPLLC's liquidity, principally its debt service coverage ratio.
-On the November 14 phone call between GPLLC and FH, Schaefer explicitly identified the DSCR as FH's sole concern.
-The irony was not lost on GPLLC; it was striking: it was GPLLC's hyper-liquidity, and not FH's concerns about illiquidity, that worried FH.
+On the November 14 phone call between GPLLC and FH, Schaefer explicitly identified liquidity as FH's sole concern.
+The irony was not lost on GPLLC; it was striking: it was GPLLC's hyper-liquidity, and not any concern about illiquidity, that worried FH.

 Early in the call with Schaefer on November 14, John asked Schaefer if he was aware that GPLLC had $3.7 million in cash and liquid securities in an account at Vanguard.
 This account, as an asset of GPLLC, secured GPLLC's obligations under the mortgage loan and the swap.
 Schaefer replied that he was unaware of this account.
 This of course could not be true.
 Kuzynowski's principal concern when she met me on July 19 at the Galleria Plaza was the recent transfer by GPLLC of approximately $2 million in cash to this Vanguard account.
 It was this very liquid account, coupled with GPLLC's avowed intent to make a significant pay down on the loan, that concerned FH.